skent259/skent259/README.md

 ## SVM-based algorithms for Multiple Instance Learning

-[`mildsvm`](https://github.com/skent259/mildsvm) is an R package that implements functions to train a variety of models for multiple instance learning, a subset of machine learning where rows of data are grouped into bags and only outcomes on the bags are observed.
-This incorporates methods proposed by our reserach where instances can be thought of as probability distributions and where the outcome label is ordinal.
-It also includes previous SVM-based algorithms from the literature, including Andrews, Tsochantaridis, and Hofmann (2003) [Support Vector Machines for Multiple-Instance Learning](https://proceedings.neurips.cc/paper/2002/file/3e6260b81898beacda3d16db379ed329-Paper.pdf) and Xiao, Liu, and Hao (2018) [Multiple-Instance Ordinal Regression](https://ieeexplore.ieee.org/abstract/document/8107717?casa_token=-My_3w0W9PsAAAAA:3kuIvYYIFWOpNVCQl4rpI5iFBPPqdaQV57MRbC0GfWPbN45Za8YApt6-YjCeB6PomsehPuG0XjE).
-This package can be installed via `install_github("skent259/mildsvm")`.
+[`mildsvm`](https://github.com/skent259/mildsvm): Weakly supervised, multiple instance data lives in numerous interesting applications such as drug discovery, object detection, and tumor prediction on whole slide images.
+The `mildsvm` package provides an easy way to learn from this data by training Support Vector Machine (SVM)-based classifiers.
+It also contains helpful functions for building and printing multiple instance data frames. `mildsvm` includes an implementation of MI-SMM from our research paper [Kent and Yu
+    (2022)](https://arxiv.org/abs/2206.14704) "Non-convex SVM for cancer diagnosis based on morphologic features of tumor microenvironment".
+The package can be installed via `install.packages("mildsvm")` in R.

 ## Causal Matching for Longitudinal Data